FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 That being said this document is not meant to perfectly track each issue and instead it's meant to be more of a guidance or a vision of where the projects are heading in order to allow a broad overview of each project and enable easier onboarding for contributors.

 For any specific issues we suggest taking a look into the issues and pull requests and using the associated labels to filter by a specific project.

+The sections contain one of two icons which are used to indicate the state of completion

+- ✅ for "No further work seems to be needed"
+- ❌ for "Not considered to be complete"

 # Applications